bigmlcom/python/docs/index.rst

-that will constantly query the API until the resource gets to a FINISHED or FAULTY state, or can also be used with ``wait_time`` (in seconds) and ``retries`` arguments to control the pulling.
-The lapses between calls are separated according to an exponential function that uses ``wait_time`` as a starting point to avoid throttling:
+that will constantly query the API until the resource gets to a FINISHED or FAULTY state, or can also be used with ``wait_time`` (in seconds) and ``retries`` arguments to control the pulling:

 .. code-block:: python